In the UK, payday is almost feted as if it were a bank holiday.

 - Sick pay is another variable that is often present on payslips.
 Typically, sick pay depends on how much time you have off as well as the company’s sick leave policy.
 All employers are required to pay Statutory Sick Pay (SSP) if you’re absent from work for four or more days in a row.
 Depending on the contract that you have, you may also be entitled to occupational sick pay.

-- Maternity, paternity and adoption pay is a big issue within many companies.
+- Maternity, paternity and adoption pay is a big issue in many companies.
 If you’re a mother and are off because you’ve just given birth, you will receive Statutory Maternity Pay (SMP).
 This will be present on your payslip.
 You may also receive maternity pay; however, this is likely to be shown separately.
 Paternity pay works in much the same way.

 - A year-to-date summary of your earnings may also be visible.
 If so, it will likely show how much tax, National Insurance contributions (NICs), student loans and pension contributions have been paid.